senlin/so-clean-up-wp-seo/README.md

 * hide the tagline nag showing as a Problem in the Yoast SEO Dashboard
 * hide the robots nag showing as a Problem in the Yoast SEO Dashboard and in the advanced tab of Yoast SEO UI in edit Post/Page screen when your site is blocking access to robots
 * hide the Upsell Notice in the Notification box that shows in the Yoast SEO Dashboard
+* hide the Premium Upsell Admin Block that shows in the entire Yoast SEO backend
 * hide Problems box from Yoast SEO Dashboard
 * hide Notifications box from Yoast SEO Dashboard
 * hide image warning nag that shows in edit Post/Page screen when featured image is smaller than 200x200 pixels